richardmands/realEstateMarketplace/README.md

 # Real Estate Marketplace Capstone
-My Version of Udacity Real Estate Marketplace
+My Version of Udacity Real Estate Marketplace Capstone project.

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (React) and ZoKrates for simulated verification of ownership.